author montage

 The proclamation concludes: “Whereas, Jesse Sublett is an Austin music legend, one of Austin’s best living writers, a painter of iconic Austin birds, and, for 50 years, he has epitomized the Austin ideals of professionalism, passion, and love of nature; Now, Therefore, I, Kirk Watson, Mayor of the City of Austin, Texas, do hereby proclaim September 12th, 2024 as Jesse Sublett Day in Austin.”

-Watch this space for more event announcements.
+Watch this space for upcoming announcements.

 Jesse Sublett’s published works include critically acclaimed detective novels as well as true crime and works on culture, history and biography.
 His essays and features have been published in the New York Times, Texas Monthly, Texas Observer, Texas Highways, and the Austin Chronicle.